TejasPoojari02/Employee-Management-System/README.md

 ## Code Structure

-- `employee_management_system.py`: Main script file containing the logic for the Employee Management System.
+- `EMS.py`: Main script file containing the logic for the Employee Management System.
+- 'searchengine.py': Script file containing the search engine and logic for the Employee Management System

 ## Contributing